fitzgerald-kyle/insider-training/README.md

 You can see my commentary on model performance in nb3_decision_tree.ipynb and nb4_neural_net.ipynb.
 I create a custom-weighted mean squared error metric that penalizes overestimated losses and underestimated gains more harshly.

 In order to evaluate the models in a way that is more demonstrative, I develop a simple trading strategy in nb5_strategy_simulation.ipynb and benchmark it against the performance of the S&P500 ETF fund, [SPY](https://www.google.com/finance/quote/SPY:NYSEARCA), across the given time period.

+*This project is neither an investment pitch nor financial advice.*